NLnetLabs/rpki-faq/faq.rst

 I’ve heard the term "route leak" and "route hijack".
 What’s the difference?
 ---------------------------------------------------------------------------

-A route leak is a propagation of on or more routing announcements that are beyond their intended scope.
+A route leak is a propagation of one or more routing announcements that are beyond their intended scope.
 That is an announcement from an Autonomous System (AS) of a learned BGP route to another AS is in violation of the intended policies of the receiver, the sender, and/or one of the ASes along the preceding AS path.

 A route hijack is the unauthorised origination of a route.